 Further, the social life of an orthorexic person tends to suffer.
 This is mainly due to the fact that they isolate themselves, constantly think about food; they cannot understand that other people may live a different life.
 They tend to be intolerant of other people’s views and want to spread the word constantly.

 What if friends are inviting over for a late-night dinner and want to enjoy the taste of a good old shepherds pie?
 What if a mom wants to take her daughter out to the movies and buys popcorn and coke?
 And what if the sister puts all her effort into baking a cake for her brother’s birthday?
 Disappointing all these people on a constant basis may result in being eliminated from friends and family events.

 Even worse, most orthorexic people do not just tell their sister that they won’t eat that birthday cake, but they lecture their friends and family, trying to convince them of their “healthy” lifestyle.
 They are unaware of the fact that by doing so they push their social environment away.
 In return, orthorexic people are not willing to understand the concerns of their peers and shove off any doubts concerning their lifestyle.

 Orthorexia not only has damaging physical consequences but also leads to social isolation and loneliness.
 It is difficult to clearly identify orthorexic people since it is a slow process and a step-by-step way into the addiction that might even take years.

 Nevertheless it is important to keep an eye on friends or relatives who might have a potential for being orthorexic.
-Plus, we should remind ourselves that of course it is important to eat healthy, but in a well-balanced kind of way.
+We should remind ourselves that of course it is important to eat healthy, but in a well-balanced way.
 A piece of chocolate once in a while is well deserved and your entire being will love you for it.